adrianbparra/noise-controller-back-end/README.md

-# Noice Controller Back End
+# Noise Controller Back End

 Our backend to handle users and to save scores and classes.
 This backend was created to handle users to save their scores and classes.
 I am creating it to learn how to use MongoDB and Graph QL.